Muennighoff/sgpt/README.md

 ### Acknowledgements

-We thank XYZ for insightful discussions and valuable feedback throughout the project.
+We thank Constantin Eichenberg and Samuel Weinbach for insightful discussions and valuable feedback throughout the project.
+We thank Robert Baldock, Marco Bellagente and Koen Oostermeijer for reading drafts of this paper.
 This work has been supported by OpenAI under the academic access program.
 This work would not have been possible without:
-- XXX
 - UKPLab: [SBERT](https://github.com/UKPLab/sentence-transformers), [BEIR](https://github.com/UKPLab/beir), [USEB](https://github.com/UKPLab/useb)
 - [Eleuther AI Models](https://github.com/EleutherAI/gpt-neox)
 - [Huggingface Transformers](https://github.com/huggingface/transformers)